In-memory Tree Shaping

 $tree[0]->children[0]->children->count(); // 2 — Laptops, Desktops

-No extra queries fire — toTree() walks the already-loaded collection and rewires the relations using the lft / rgt ranges.
+No extra queries fire — toTree() walks the already-loaded collection and rewires the relations by matching each node's parent_id to the keys present in the collection.

-toFlatTree() returns a single flat collection in depth-first order with parent and children relations populated — handy when you want to render a tree with <ul>-style indenting but don't want to recurse:
+toFlatTree() returns a single flat collection in depth-first order — handy when you want to render a tree with <ul>-style indenting but don't want to recurse.
+It only orders the rows; it does not populate the parent / children relations.
+If you need those on the flat collection (to call ->parent / ->children without lazy loading), call linkNodes() as shown below:

 foreach ($flat->toFlatTree() as $node) {